-Are you feeling underpaid, unfulfilled or like a square peg in a round hole?
-Or are you simply on a resolute mission to land your dream role?
+Are you feeling underpaid, unfulfilled or unable to reach your full potential in your current position?
+Or perhaps you are simply on a resolute mission to land your dream role?

 Whether your job search is motivated by dissatisfaction or long-held desire, getting the position you really want can seem a daunting prospect.
 Competition can be fierce in the sports industry and even if you’ve identified an organisation you’d love to work for, their doors can seem frustratingly impenetrable.

 The worst possible course of action though, is to sit tight, do nothing and keep dreaming.
 Breaking your big ambition into small, achievable actions could break down the barriers separating you from success.

 The first bit of good news is that, in this digital age, people at sports governing bodies, federations and clubs are more accessible than ever before.
 You can capitalise upon this in a number of ways.

 Connecting online with potentially useful contacts, family members and friends (and friends of friends) may not seem all that significant, but that little ‘online handshake’ can plant your name in their subconscious for when appropriate job opportunities do arise.

 The idiom, ‘It’s not what you know, it’s who you know’ still rings true.
 In fact, ‘It’s who you know – and who they know’ is even more apt.
 The sports industry is very interconnected, not only within each sport but increasingly there’s crossover of ideas, resources and people between sports too.